 - Giving all my students the opportunity to explore different types of music such as pop, hymns,jazz, folk, duets and classical music while being attentive to what is their favorite.

-- Challenging, motivating , inspiring and hopefully puting a smile on each student’s face!
+- Challenging, motivating , inspiring and hopefully putting a smile on each student’s face!

-- Help each student discover his creative spark at the piano.
+- Help each student discover his creative spark at the piano/cello

 - Build confident,creative, and skilled musicians for life.